 Leadership and Governance

-Stephanie Tinsley – Vice Principal Curriculum and Quality
+Anita Lall – Vice Principal Curriculum & Quality

 The Governing Body is responsible for the overall functioning of the College and aims to reflect the community the College serves.
 It consists of 14 members who are recruited from a wide cross-section of the local community and businesses, as well as from the staff and student body.

-Fiona Thomson – Vice-chair of the Board and Chair, Search and Governance Committee
+Stephen Morton – Chair of the Board and Chair, Learning, Teaching & Assessment Committee

 Martyn is an accountant and has worked in the financial services sector for 30 years in finance and audit roles, most recently for SBS and HML.
 Martyn is also an LA appointed school governor.

 Jane was employed by the College for many years as an English and history teacher, working at Levels 1 to 6.
 She was also the College’s lead on Higher Education programmes and responsible for quality and programme design.
 Since leaving Craven College she is an External Examiner for Access and university courses, does a little consultancy work for the Open University and is a Trustee of the Aire Rivers Trust.